EhsanKia/keypirinha-plugins/keypirinha-steam/README.md

 - 1.0: Initial release
 - 2.0: Complete rewrite of the way games are loaded
 - 2.1: Add support for multiple Steam library folders
+- 2.2: Fix bug when a game doesn't have an icon